 What is a Scholarship?

-It can be very exciting and you know before I begin irrespective I would like to say that an MS in the US in itself is a fantastic opportunity.
-It will broaden your horizons and you should base your decision on the opportunity that you get and the scholarships or any funding would be an added bonus.
+Studying abroad will broaden your horizons and you should base your decision on the opportunity that you get – scholarships or any funding should ideally be an added bonus.

-So just because you don’t get scholarship doesn’t mean you should not look for ways to fund yourself because the opportunity of doing the Masters there in itself will be fantastic.
+So just because you don’t get a scholarship doesn’t mean you should not look for ways to fund yourself because the opportunity of doing your Masters there in itself will be fantastic.

-A scholarship is an award that the university decides to give students that it has admitted based on various criteria.
-For one it could be on academic excellence namely the GPA that you obtained in your undergraduate in your degree program and it could also be based on any talent that you have demonstrated.
+For one, it could be based on academic excellence namely the GPA that you obtained in your undergraduate degree program.
+It could also be based on any talent that you have demonstrated.

-Scholarships can come from different sources – colleges and universities can award you the scholarship and that is predominantly the type of scholarship we speak about when we talk or when we discuss with international students.
+University Scholarships for Indian students in the USA can come from different sources – colleges and universities can award you the scholarship and that is predominantly the type of scholarship we speak about when we talk to an international student.

 Public & Private Universities

-A public university is primarily funded by a state government and they tend to be larger in terms of their student strengths, they have large class sizes and they have a wide selection of topics and subjects you can major in including a lot of stress on liberal arts programs liberal arts these are things that you would normally do in your undergrad in the US but there are things like humanities and sociology and subjects like that.
+A public university is primarily funded by a state government and they tend to be larger in terms of their student strength, they have larger class sizes and they have a wide selection of topics and subjects you can major in including a lot of stress on liberal arts programs.

 Merit Based Scholarships

-For an MS it’s highly likely that if you try you will find something MS or an MA you can find something if you try definitely.
+For an MS or an MA, it’s highly likely that if you try, you will find something.

 Types of Scholarships